Updated: Oct 23, 2022

 Responding is a way of engaging with another individual or situation with intention and thought.
 When we respond we can be more intentional with our actions and language and consider how they might be perceived by others.
 There still may be difficult emotions and discomfort, however we can respond in a manner that is more aligned with the person we want to be and our values.
 Responding often is not easy, especially when we're coping with difficult situations or conversations.

-How can I learn to respond rather than react?
+How can I learn to respond vs react?

 For many, this is a life long lesson that we all must practice constantly.
 However, the first step to go from reacting to responding, is to notice when it is happening.
 It is very difficult to make changes in areas of our lives when we are not aware that they are happening.
 Start by simply monitoring and witnessing when you are reacting rather responding.
 Do you notice that you're short tempered in the mornings when you're rushing out the door?
 Or you're more irritable after you've had a long day at work?
 Or perhaps you haven't gotten in your daily movement and feeling sluggish?
 Start to pay attention to when you react in ways that leave you feeling like you didn't respond as you wanted.
 Just creating that awareness will start to slowly shift your mindset and actions.

 Once you've identified those moments when you have that knee-jerk reaction, start to practice pausing.
 This is really HARD.
 It's that 3 second period you have right before that not-so-nice comment or harsh tone leaves your mouth.
 But that pause is important to reinforce self-awareness and give you the space to respond with intention.
 Many times it is helpful to create a mantra or a grounding practice to foster that pause.
 Taking a deep breath, putting your hand over you heart, or drinking a glass of water can give us that necessary cue and time to think about how we want to respond to the difficult situation or uncomfortable emotion.
 Often reciting in your mind "respond, don't react" can be a helpful reminder to help you during those moments.